-- There will be 2 specific questions in chat pods for you to explore some of the elements we have discussed further. - The best way I use someone else's idea is to ... - To improve my use of other people's theories, I intend to... - You are welcome to add your thoughts and we will then pick up some of the themes and talk through them. - Chat does have names on but the recording will be anonymised so you will appears as 'user number'
+- There will be 2 specific questions in chat pods for you to explore some of the elements we have discussed further. - The most successful way I use someone else's idea is to ... - I am intending to develop my use of other people's theories by... - You are welcome to add your thoughts and we will then pick up some of the themes and talk through them. - Chat does have names on but the recording will be anonymised so you will appears as 'user number'